-In 2014, I exchanged the golden sunsets of California for the harsh glint reflecting off New York’s glass and steel structures.
+In 2014, I exchanged the golden sunsets of California for the harsh glint off New York’s glass and steel structures.
 I moved rapidly through cramped apartments, bedrooms, and living spaces there.
 And so it was that I navigated the food carts and traffic of Roosevelt Avenue in Jackson Heights one month and was running in Brooklyn’s Maria Hernandez Park the next.
 A pit stop in Flushing later, I was back in Brooklyn in less than two months, running through verdant Prospect Park.

 When permanent accommodation proved elusive in New York, I moved Upstate to find better and bigger places.
 That was not to be.
 But the running continued.
 In Catskills, I ran to the nearest grocery store five miles away.
 Beacon did not have a cheap gym.
 So I ran to one in Newburgh, a distance of eight miles back and forth.

 In hindsight, all those miles seem like the absurd wanderings of a madman.
 But they represent elemental progress in a life that has mostly been on pause for the last eleven years (or possibly longer).
-Quite often, it is the only thing that makes sense in life’s nonsense.
+Quite often, those miles are the only thing that makes sense in life’s nonsense.
 The tiredness and ache at the end of a long run is tangible and real unlike the mind’s conjurings of fantasies, recriminations, and depression.